The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Use Arcane Crest for the damage over time from the shockwaves to help your healers out with the regen effect.
 - Use Bloodbath for the damage over time from the shockwaves for extra healing.

-# Phase 5: King Thordan II
+# Phase Five: King Thordan II

-Phase 5 is the other heavy downtime Phase in this encounter.
+Phase Five is the other heavy downtime Phase in this encounter.
 You should enter this Phase with one Enshroud ready.

 ### Re-Opener: before Wrath of the Heavens

 As your kill times on the earlier phases decides how you enter this Phase, I will again give some tips on what to keep track off before Thordan jumps away.
 If you enter this Phase with 80 Shroud gauge, use an Enshroud before **Wrath of the Heavens** as you would overcap on gauges.
 Otherwise save the Enshroud and be careful not to overcap on your Shroud gauge.

 - Start with Shadow of Death as your first GCD and use it anywhere again before he becomes untargetable.
-Thordan will become targetable again with about 5 seconds on Death's Design.
+Thordan will become targetable again with about five seconds on Death's Design.
 - Use Gluttony as soon as it comes off cooldown.
 This will probably be about two GCD's before Thordan jumps away for **Wrath of the Heavens** but you should be able to hit both Gibbet/Gallows after.
 If you end this with one or more Soul Reaver Stacks, don't cast Soulsow but use the Gibbet/Gallows after **Wrath of the Heavens** instead.
 - Try to enter **Wrath of the Heavens** with zero Soul Slice charges.
 - Use Harvest Moon anywhere here and recast Soulsow during **Wrath of the Heavens**.